The Original Chojiya とろろ汁の丁子屋

 - Access and surrounding information

-Tasty Yam Soup at a Long-Established Store Founded in 1596
+Tororo Soup Served at a Long-Established Restaurant Founded in 1596

-Enjoy a Meal at a Long-Established Shizuoka Restaurant Founded in the First Year of Keicho
+Savor a Meal at a Shizuoka Restaurant Founded in 1596

-The miso soup made with carefully selected Shizuoka native wild yam, homemade miso and shaved bonito flakes, and finished with eggs, the "Tororo soup" has a simple, natural taste that hasn't changed for about 400 years.
-After your meal, be sure to enjoy the attached historical museum, which displays a variety of travel tools from the Edo period, as well as prints and hanging scrolls related to Basho, Ikku, and Hiroshige.
+"Tororo soup," prepared with carefully selected Shizuoka-grown Japanese yams, house-made miso, and bonito flakes, and finished with egg, offers a simple, natural flavor that has remained unchanged for about 400 years.
+After the meal, the adjacent historical museum presents exhibits including travel tools from the Edo period, as well as woodblock prints and hanging scrolls related to Basho, Ikku, and Hiroshige.